GRE Score Percentiles 2026

 The GRE’s “Big 3” Benchmarks

 As you can see, many degree programs especially favor the 50th and 60th GRE percentile benchmarks (meaning you scored better than 50% or 60% of students who took the GRE).
 Other graduate admissions offices like to see you reach a benchmark score of 155 points.
 Additionally, some admissions programs may ask for one of these “big three” 50th/60th/155-point benchmarks on one section of the GRE, while asking for a different benchmark on another section.
-With all of that in mind, let’s look at each of the benchmarks that many schools highlight, looking at standards as of 2023-2024.
+In short, you definitely need to do your research when determining scores that will make you a competitive applicant.

 Interactive GRE Percentile Calculator